Feeling the ‘qi’

-But regular practice has only developed since an unexpected and unfortunate health problem.
-Short story – I returned home from travels with a ‘tummy bug’.
-The usual 3 days of symptoms turned into 5 days, then off to hospital to treat and test.
+~ I’ve just finished my daily Qigong practice, something I’ve been doing for several months now.
+But this regular practice has only developed since an unexpected and unfortunate health problem.
+Short story – I returned home from most recent travels with a ‘tummy bug’.
+The usual 3 days of symptoms turned into 5 days, then off to hospital to test and treat.
 No diagnosis as to the cause but a prognosis of kidney damage.
 Nil function on admission, no treatment indicated and no way of knowing if the kidneys would return to normal.

 My journey with Qigong

 My journey toward things ‘energy-related’ has ebbed and flowed over the years.
 Numerous encounters with Qigong, for example, in various places and with a variety of practitioners, has seen me toy with its concepts without committing to a regular practice.
 Whenever I did experience the movements – the physical and ‘energetic’ – Qigong has always resonated with me.
 I feel at one with the sequences in the exercises and the serenity of the process.

 I have always wanted to do more but never did … until the next encounter at another time, in another setting.
 Many years ago, when living in Penang, Malaysia, I joined a class under the instruction of a pedantic Chinese gentleman.
 His inability to communicate in any language other than Hokkien, and his insistence on extreme precision in the exercises, (even for beginners!) meant that I progressed little and gave up quickly.
 My first attempt to learn Qigong was a failure.